promicsw/flow-expressions/README.md

 - [Fex Element reference](Docs/FexElementsRef.md): Complete reference of all the Fex Elements (building blocks).
 - [FexScanner](Docs/FexScannerExt.md): The supplied Fex scanner and context extensions reference.
 - [Custom Scanner tutorial](Docs/CustomScanner.md): Describes how to build a custom scanner with examples.
-- **Note:** Flow Expressions are actually implemented in the ScriptUtils library which may be found at the [script-utils repo](https://github.com/PromicSW/script-utils)

 ## About